Oregon has long led the nation in the production of wood building materials and is an innovator in the development of new, engineered wood products.

 In 2016, the latest year for which data is available, 6,327 Oregonians were employed within the private forestry sector, which includes forest nurseries and timber tract operations.
 Another 3,341 were employed by the state and federal governments.

 Forestry and logging typically provide workers with higher-than-average wages and good benefits.
-In 2016, the average annual wage was $50,328, which was slightly higher than $49,467, the average wage for all industries.
+In 2017, the average annual wage was $54,200, which 6 percent higher than the average wage of $51,100 for all Oregon employment.

-A report for the Oregon Forest Resources Institute counts a total of 61,010 Oregon jobs that were in some way tied to forestry in 2015.
+The Oregon Forest Resources Institute counts a total of 61,051 Oregon jobs that were in some way tied to forestry in 2017.
 Those jobs range from logging to engineering, management and research.

 Oregonians are employed in wood products or forestry jobs in every one of the state’s 36 counties, the Oregon Forest Resources Institute reports.
 And the data shows logging and forestry continue to play a critical role in Oregon’s coastal economy.